meant-ion/TuringMod/README.md

 	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message

+	- !convert: converts an amount of one currency input by the user into the equivalent amount of a currency specified by the user
+			* Format: !convert Currency_To_Convert_From Currency_To_Convert_To amount

+	- !pokerand: gets the data from a randomly found Pokémon; Tried to keep the message sent as close to the anime format as I could (as best I remember it really)

+	- !numrand: gets a fact about a randomly generated number and posts it to chat

 MOD/STREAMER ONLY COMMANDS: